 Colors of the Rainbow

-If not for the vast insights we have compiled over the years, it would seem absurd to think language would have any bearing on how we view colors since they are, by definition, visual.
-Considering Lupyan & Ward’s findings that we are able to better perceive objects if they have specific linguistic labels attached to them, color recognition may actually seem unimpressive.
+If not for the vast insights that have been compiled over the years, it would seem absurd to think language would have any bearing on how we view colors since they are, by definition, visual.
+Some would argue that when considering Lupyan & Ward’s findings that we are able to better perceive objects if they have specific linguistic labels attached to them, color recognition may actually seem unimpressive but I digress.

 Paul Kay and Brent Berlin have done arguable the most in-depth research on this topic through the word color survey which finds a relatively consistent pattern different cultures have in grouping the wide spectrum of colors.
 They grouped these into seven stages.
 “Stage one” languages only have a distinction between dark and light colors.
 “Stage two” languages have a third color – which is almost always red.
 “Stage three” will have either green or yellow, “stage four” will have both green and yellow with subsequent stages including blue and brown respectively then purple/pink/orange, or gray.

 The categorical groupings of colors can influence how we see them.
 One study found that Russians were quicker and more accurate in discerning multiple shades of blue than their American counterparts.
 In Russian, there are 12 categories for basic colors.
 They do not have a single, all -encompassing word for the color blue.
 Instead, the most general terms in the language are sinij which include darker shades of blue and goluboj which are used for lighter shades.
 Combining this categorical distinction with everything else discovered in this field, it should not come as a surprise to learn they are more sensitive to the nuanced variations of blue that appear in the world around them!